davidwisch/physicscode/site/examples/basic_arrays.markdown

 <div class="to-top"><a href="#top">(Top of Page)</a></div>
 <div style="clear: both;"></div>

 Arrays in Python are very different from their C++ or Fortran counterparts.
 Python's implementation of the array is one of the weaker aspects of the language (at least from a computational physics perspective) but can be made to work.
-Usually, although Python does have an "array" datatype, array-like behavior is implemented using the 'list' datatype instead.
+Usually, although Python does have an "array" data type, array-like behavior is implemented using the 'list' type instead.
 Multidimensional arrays are an especially weak point in the Python language but an example of a multidimensional structure using embedded lists is provided.

-One positive about Python arrays (all of the implementations) is that they're dynamic which means you can add elements to them at anytime.
-In many other languages, without using advanced techniques, after you declare the size of an array, it cannot be changed.
+One positive about Python arrays (all of the implementations) is that they're dynamic which means you can add elements to them at anytime without worrying about length restrictions.
+In many other languages, without using advanced techniques, after you declare the size of an array, that size cannot be changed.

-When speed or more flexibility is needed, it is reccomended that you use the [NumPy](http://numpy.scipy.org/) addon package for Python.
+When speed or more flexibility is needed, it is *highly* recommended that you use the [NumPy](http://numpy.scipy.org/) package for Python.
 It includes a "correct" implementation of arrays and multidimensional arrays (as well as many other physics goodies).
 An example using NumPy is also provided.

 **Jump To:**